zeroCoder1/Youtube-to-mp3-API/README.md

 define("API_KEY", "");
 ```

+## Paypal (Optional)

+You are able to integrate paypal to have customers pay for api keys with a subscription
+* Create a subscription button on paypal
+* Copy the share link and paste it into the `href` of 'Get API-key' in `index.html`
+    * Set the url when customers get finished with the payment to the file `success.php`.
+* Set the url `ipn.php` as IPN (Instant Payment Notification) notification URL on Paypal

 # How I installed ffmpeg (compiling/building and installing)

 If you have ffmpeg in `yum` or `apt-get` this is **not needed**.
 I had to do this manually as I'm using Centos 6.x